kseniiaIrinarkhova/trailAdvisor/README.md

 ## User guide
 ### UI user guide
 On the main page user should choose State, which national parks would be observed.
 After this action user could see the list of all National Parks from the chosen state on the left pannel.
 User could chose any park to see its detailed info.
-There is an opportunity to add park in favorite list - by clicking on favorite button newr the Park name.
+There is an opportunity to add park in favorite list - by clicking on favorite button near the Park name.
+User could check the list of favorites parks by clicking "My List" on top navigation bar.
+This time - the list of favorites parks would be provided on the side menu.
+User could choose one of the favorite parsk to see information about it.
+To exclude park from favorites user should toggle favorite button near the park name.

 # Author
 Project prepared as a part of education in **Software Engineering Bootcamp** at *Per Scholas* by [Kseniia Irinarkhova](https://www.linkedin.com/in/kseniia-irinarkhova/).